Beep-Technologies/esteban-ocpp/readme.md

 ## Enterprise Support

-As an Esteban Enterprise Editionn customer, you will have professional support included.
+As an Esteban Enterprise Edition customer, you will have professional support included.
 Get reliable, high-touch support from senior support engineers.

 #### How to receive support

-Please write us an email to hello@beepbeep.tech to get help with your Esteban Enterprise Editionn customer.
+Please write us an email to hello@beepbeep.tech to get help with your Esteban Enterprise Edition customer.
 Include a detailed description as well as screen-shots, where necessary.

-#### Support ticket (only for Premier Support and Corporate Support)

-You can create a support ticket on our community platform.
-Please contact us for details.
-You first need to register on the OpenProject Community edition to create a support ticket.

 #### Contact us